AlvaroPay/bluffFOAM/README.md

 # nacaFOAM

-CFD simulation pipeline using the `OpenFOAM` framework to generate a 2D database for machine learning purposes using NACA symmetrical, 4- and 5-digit airfoils.
+CFD simulation pipeline using the `OpenFOAM` framework to generate a 2D database for machine learning purposes using custom 5 digits code for bluff body generation.

-The pipeline can generate results of subsonic simulations for Mach numbers `M < 0.6` and any angle of attack.
-However, it is advised to stay within `alpha = [-20, 20] deg` as any lower or higher angle will only predict separation.
+The pipeline can generate results of incompressible simulations for Mach numbers `M < 0.3` and any angle of attack.
+However, it is advised to stay within `alpha = [-15, 15] deg` as any lower or higher angle will only predict separation.

 The detailed explanation about the simulation pipeline as well as the